rockettheme/docs/Docs/phpbb/start/styles.md

 ---
 title: How to Install a RocketTheme phpBB Style
-description: This document will guide you through the process of installing a new phpBB3 style.
+description: This document will guide you through the process of installing a new phpBB style.
 breadcrumb: /phpbb:phpBB/!start:Getting Started/!styles.md:How to Install a RocketTheme phpBB Style

 ---